rsanchezmo/gym-llm/README.md

 > As inference is hardware and model size dependant, real time environments are not a proper use case (high action rates: e.g. 20fps).
 However, real time environments are tested as if the inference was fast enough.
 LLM agents should be suitable for high level control and planning, with low action rates!

 The library offers:
-- `LLMWrapper`: A wrapper for `gymnasium` environments so you define the minimum requirements for the agent to interact with the environment: observation schema, action schema and goal description.
+- `LLMEnv`: A base class to adapt `gymnasium` environments by defining the minimum requirements for the agent to interact with the environment: observation schema, action schema and goal description.
 - `Agent`: An agent class to ask for actions based on the previous observations and actions.
 - `run_experiment`: A utility function to run the experiment with the configuration file.
 - `parse_config`: A function to parse the configuration file.